-When you started your small freelancing business it was a necessity to work from home.
+When you started your small freelancing side hustle it was a necessity to work from home.
 It was cost-effective.
-After all, you’re already living there and paying rent/mortgage.
-So you simply designate a space for work and you’re all set.
+After all, you’re already living there and paying rent or a mortgage.
+So, you simply designate a space for work and you’re all set.
 Simple, right?

 But what if your freelance business is beginning to take off?
 What if you’re no longer some small fry trying to make it big?
 What if renting an office is within your budget?
 Should you spring a few hundred dollars per month to lease office space?